Archives

 So slowly that Zita had been fighting the urge for several miles to jump out of the car and jog on ahead.
 Little more than a one-lane pitted track in the mud, the road wound sluggishly up the base of the tepui.
 The high straight walls of the tepui rose overhead, reddish sandstone striations peeking out where the dark discoloration of wear and horizontal streaks of green clung grimly to the heights.
 Drifting mists of thick white and cranky gray clouds hid everything above a certain point, teasing her, and never delivering on a solid view of the top it crowned.

-That’d be one sweet climb, she thought, though I doubt any of the others would be up for it, even if we had the time.
 Even now, she angled her head out of the side of the Jeep so that the moist wind could caress her face and confirm that they actually crept forward.
 It also helped her avoid overdosing on the scents in the Jeep: sweat, frustration, DEET, exhaust, and the overpowering eucalyptus of Wyn’s homemade mosquito repellent.

 Everywhere the side of the mountain permitted, the tropical rainforest was a brilliant spill of a million shades of color.
 Tall trees shot upward, supported by thick buttresses of roots, the bark covered by layers of smaller plants.
 Mosses, lichens, and other epiphytes hid the original colors of the trunks beneath their fuzzy green blanket.
 Brown leafy detritus on the ground only peeked through gaps in ferns, and flowers and fungi interrupted the endless green with splashes of brilliant red, purple, and yellow.
 Her mouth watered as she caught a whiff of the chocolate and pineapple of a cupuaçu.
 Animals peeked out, some shyer than others as they passed, and the distant songs of birds and screeching belches of howler monkeys reminded her that they weren’t alone.